 The genius behind the course is the combination of a tiny (and therefore manageable) daily writing commitment with knowledgeable, constructive facilitation, fantastic examples of compelling writing across the genres, and an encouraging, friendly community of like-minded students taking risks alongside you every day.

-And since this installment of The Mad Scientist Writer’s Lab take place at the beginning of the summer of 2014, you can use the lab as an opportunity to warm up and feel confident before doing some heavy creative lifting throughout the year.
-Set yourself up to have 2014 be your most creative and exciting year yet.
+And since this installment of The Mad Scientist Writer’s Lab take place during the summer of 2015, you can use the lab as an opportunity to warm up and feel confident before doing some heavy creative lifting throughout the year.
+Set yourself up to have 2015 be your most creative and exciting year yet.

 Writing every day will become an achievable goal, and you’ll be surprised how fast your abilities and awareness will grow.

 In addition to having the chance to ask questions and share experiences, the course curriculum will get you ready to take your experiences as a Mad Scientist Writer into the real world.

 Wherein you’ll get a chance to learn the structure and agreements for the class, receive your first assignment, and begin setting goals for the rest of The Lab.
 Watching this video is mandatory for all Lab Mates before the first Call